aquitania99/sydney-kids-activities/README.md

     name=excluded.name, ...
 ```

-The `UNIQUE(source, external_id)` constraint is what makes this work — it defines what "already exists" means.
+The `UNIQUE(source, external_id)` constraint is what makes this work, it defines what "already exists" means.
 A venue is unique by its combination of source AND its ID within that source.

 ---